apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 <!-- Generator: Widdershins v4.0.1 -->

-<h1 id="apache-iceberg-rest-catalog-api">Apache Iceberg REST Catalog API v0.0.1</h1>
+<h1 id="apache-iceberg-rest-catalog-api">Apache Iceberg REST Catalog API v1.0.0</h1>

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

+Defines the specification for the first version of the REST Catalog API.
+Implementations should support both Iceberg table specs v1 and v2, with priority given to v2.

 Base URLs: